Connecting Azure Resource Metadata

 - On the Members tab, select User, group, or service principal.

-- Search for and select the CloudZeroPlatform service principal.
-This is the same service principal created when you set up your Azure billing connection.
+- Search for and select CloudZeroPlatform.
+This is the same application created when you set up your Azure billing connection.

 - Select Next.

-For more details on assigning Azure roles, see Assign Azure roles using the Azure portal.
+For more details on assigning Azure roles, see Assign Azure roles using the Azure portal in the Azure documentation.

-- In CloudZero, navigate to Settings and from the left navigation, select Cloud Integrations.
+- In CloudZero, go to Settings > Cloud Connections.

 - Enter a Connection Name (for example,

-- To collect metadata from specific management groups only, uncheck Use root management group and specify the individual management groups.
+- Specific management groups: Uncheck Use root management group and specify the management groups to include.

-All of CloudZero's Azure permissions are read-only.
-The resource connection collects metadata only and does not modify any resources in your Azure environment.
+All CloudZero access to your Azure environment is read-only.
+The resource connection collects metadata only and does not modify any resources.
+For full details, see Azure Permissions and Security.